ACCSP and Electronic Reporting

 ACCSP is also the depository for state and federal collected fishery data.
 The program integrates the collected data into a single data management system to meet the needs of state and federal fishery managers, researchers and commercial and recreational fishermen.
 ACCSP developed a web-based data entry system, Standard Atlantic Fisheries Information System or SAFIS, to provide a means for state and federal agencies to enter, compile and access the fishery data they have collected.
 Once data is entered into SAFIS, it can be made available to researchers and resource managers.

-State Licensed Fishermen: New York State regulations require commercial fishermen and state licensed party and charter businesses to submit reports of all fishing activities to DEC Division of Marine Resources (DMR).
+State Licensed Fishermen: New York State regulations require commercial harvesters and state licensed party and charter permit holders to submit monthly New York State vessel trip reports (VTR) of all fishing activities to DEC Division of Marine Resources (DMR).
 Most fishermen submit paper VTRs to DEC.
 ACCSP provides the opportunity for commercial fishermen and state licensed party and charter boat businesses to fulfill their state reporting requirements by submitting vessel trip reports online.
 Electronic trip reports are entered into eTRIPS, a SAFIS application designed for submitting electronic trip reports.
 Once a fisherman has a user ID and password for eTRIPS, he need not ever submit a paper VTR again.
 Furthermore, once a fisherman has entered his fishery data into eTRIPS, he can view his information, compile it and produce his own fishery records and reports.

 If you are interested in submitting your VTR data electronically, please contact the DMR Fisheries Data Management Unit at (631) 444-0857.
 We can provide you with a user ID, a password and assistance to get started online.